unsik6/Inha_Tutoring_DataStructure/README.md

 This repository is just the list of tasks I prepare for my tutees.

 In this repo, I will have store the solution of the tasks below.
 The tasks I give to tutees basically aim to practice to implement of the data structure by solving problem.
+In DataStructure course of INHA Univ., we can use only C++.

 I hope it will be helpful for students attending Inha University or students who are just starting to study data structure.